Military court (China): 1954-1969

 In January 1954, the People's Revolutionary Military Commission of the Central People's Government decided to establish the Military Tribunal of the PLA to unify the management of military trials throughout the army.
-Chen Qihan was appointed by the Central Military Commission as the President of the Military Tribunal of the PLA. in September 1954, the First Session of the First National People's Congress adopted the 1954 Constitution of the People's Republic of China and the Organic Law of the People's Courts of the People's Republic of China, which provided for the establishment of specialized people's courts.
-In accordance with the above-mentioned laws, on November 1, 1954, the Military Commission of the Central Committee of the Chinese Communist Party (CCP) promulgated the establishment table of military courts, renaming the Military Tribunal of the PLA as the Military Court of the PLA. on August 31, 1955, in accordance with the Constitution of the People's Republic of China and the Organic Law of the People's Courts of the People's Republic of China, the Ministry of National Defense of the People's Republic of China issued the Notice on the Change of the Name of the Military Law Offices at All Levels of the Army The Notice on the Change of Military Law Offices at All Levels of the Army to Military Courts", which renamed the Military Law Offices at all levels of the PLA as Military Courts, thus incorporating them into the national judiciary system and stipulating that the Military Courts were organizationally part of the military establishment and under the leadership of the CCP Committee of the Army; and were under the supervision of the Supreme People's Court in terms of judging work.
+Chen Qihan was appointed by the Central Military Commission as the President of the Military Tribunal of the PLA. in September 1954, the First Session of the 1st National People's Congress adopted the 1954 Constitution of China and the Organic Law of the People's Courts of the People's Republic of China, which provided for the establishment of specialized people's courts.
+In accordance with the above-mentioned laws, on November 1, 1954, the Military Commission of the Central Committee of the Chinese Communist Party (CCP) promulgated the establishment table of military courts, renaming the Military Tribunal of the PLA as the Military Court of the PLA. on August 31, 1955, in accordance with the Constitution of the People's Republic of China and the Organic Law of the People's Courts of the People's Republic of China, the Ministry of National Defense issued the Notice on the Change of the Name of the Military Law Offices at All Levels of the Army The Notice on the Change of Military Law Offices at All Levels of the Army to Military Courts", which renamed the Military Law Offices at all levels of the PLA as Military Courts, thus incorporating them into the national judiciary system and stipulating that the Military Courts were organizationally part of the military establishment and led by the CCP Committee of the Army; and were under the supervision of the Supreme People's Court in terms of judging work.
 Military courts are set up at four levels: (1) military courts of the PLA; (2) military courts of major military regions, naval forces, air forces, public security forces, railway troops, and PLA General Headquarters; (3) military courts of armies, provincial military districts, police districts, military air forces, and naval fleets; and (4) military courts of divisions and the equivalent of divisions of various military branches, services, military subdivisions, and bases.